Department of the Army, DoD.

-(1) Supervise the alcohol/drug rehabilitation services to personnel with alcohol or drug abuse problems.
+(1) Supervise the alcohol and/or drug rehabilitation services to personnel with alcohol or drug abuse problems.

-(2) Provide remedial/motivational education for all persons identified as alcohol or drug abusers who are evaluated as not dependent on alcohol or drugs and who have been referred to level one rehabilitation by their commands.
+(2) Provide remedial and/or motivational education for all persons identified as alcohol or drug abusers who are evaluated as not dependent on alcohol or drugs and who have been referred to level one rehabilitation by their commands.

 (l) Marine Corps Substance Abuse Program Officer.
-This officer will provide alcohol/drug education, treatment, and rehabilitation services to personnel with alcohol/drug abuse problems.
+This officer will provide alcohol and/or drug education, treatment, and rehabilitation services to personnel with alcohol/drug abuse problems.

 (m) DLA Employee Assistance Program Officer.
-This officer will provide alcohol/drug counseling and referral services to identified personnel with alcohol/drug abuse problems in accordance with procedures prescribed by the Labor Relations Officer, Office of Human Resource, HQ DLA.
+This officer will provide alcohol/drug counseling and referral services to identified personnel with alcohol and/or drug abuse problems in accordance with procedures prescribed by the Labor Relations Officer, Office of Human Resource, HQ DLA.

 (n) Alcohol/Drug Abuse Prevention Treatment (ADAPT) program.
-Air Force Commanders will refer personnel identified with alcohol/drug abuse problems to this program in accordance with established procedures.
+Air Force Commanders will refer personnel identified with alcohol and/or drug abuse problems to this program in accordance with established procedures.